Charles1625/crop-production-ontology/README.md

 As for many domains, there will presently be a need for large datasets (Big Data) to assist the development of machine-learning solutions for crop production.
-Data in this domain currently exists in a wide range of formats, including those managed by a number of applications in use by farmers and growers.
+Data in this domain currently exists in a wide range of formats, including those managed by a variety of applications in use by farmers and growers.
 The first step in building the necessary datasets will be to agree a standard ontology; the challenge is to create a common set of terms for describing crop production data that will apply to a wide range of crops and production methods, including those which might develop in the future.